Theoretical Validation of the Latent Optimally Partitioned-$\ell_2/\ell_1$ Penalty with Application to Angular Power Spectrum Estimation: Introduction

-The second goal of this paper is to present a novel application of the LOP-$\ell_{2}/\ell_{1}$ penalty to angular power spectrum (APS) estimation, which is a challenging problem with important applications in MIMO communication systems \cite{Decurninge:ChannelCovarianceGlobeCom,Decurninge:ChannelCovarianceSAM,Khalilsarai:NNLS_APS,Miretti:CovarianceConversion,Bameri:CovarianceConversion,Kaneko:APS_AdaptGaussKernel,Cavalcante:PilotDecont,Decurninge:LocalizationMIMO}.
-Several papers \cite{Song:ML_APS_GroupSparse,Khalilsarai:ML_APS_GroupSparse} indicate that the APS is block-sparse in practical propagation environments, but the block-sparsity of the APS has been considered difficult to exploit because the desired block partition is unknown due to its dependence on the propagation environment.
-Motivated by our theoretical result, we attempt to resolve this difficulty by integrating the LOP-$\ell_{2}/\ell_{1}$ penalty into an optimization problem \cite{Cavalcante:ModelDataAPS} that considers the physical observation model and the dataset of past APS.
-Numerical simulations based on the 3GPP technical document \cite{TechRep:3gpp} demonstrate that the estimation accuracy of the APS is significantly improved by the proposed use of block-sparsity.
+The second objecctive of this paper is to present a novel application of the LOP-$\ell_{2}/\ell_{1}$ penalty to angular power spectrum (APS) estimation, which is a challenging problem with important applications in MIMO communication systems \cite{Decurninge:LocalizationMIMO,Khalilsarai:NNLS_APS,Miretti:CovarianceConversion,Bameri:CovarianceConversion,Kaneko:APS_AdaptGaussKernel,Cavalcante:PilotDecont}.
+Many studies indicate that the APS is block-sparse in practical propagation environments, but the block-sparsity of the APS has been considered difficult to exploit because the desired block partition is unknown owing to its dependence on the propagation environment \cite{Song:ML_APS_GroupSparse,Khalilsarai:ML_APS_GroupSparse}.
+Motivated by our theoretical result, we attempt to resolve this difficulty by integrating the LOP-$\ell_{2}/\ell_{1}$ penalty into an optimization problem in \cite{Cavalcante:ModelDataAPS} that considers the physical observation model and the dataset of past APS.
+Numerical simulations based on the 3GPP technical document \cite{TechRep:3gpp} demonstrate that the estimation accuracy of the APS is significantly improved with the proposed use of block-sparsity.